-Wow, we’ve sure been stealing a lot lately; what if we get caught again?
+Wow, we’ve sure been stealing a lot lately.
+What if we get caught again?
 Why do we even need all this stuff?
 And now we’re banned from the mall!
-I wish we could just stop doing this and enjoy the rest of our trip.
+I wish we could stop all this and just enjoy the rest of our trip.

 …have to change to:

 Nothing could ever make me steal again after that.

 It’s where changes in perspective translate to changes in behavior that things can get tricky.